tytydraco/yessleep/out/Unit_6B.md

 That night, I slept with a damp towel pressed against the vent.
 It didn’t help keeping the smell at bay.

 The next morning, I was done waiting.

-I called a private HVAC technician I found online—someone local, not affiliated with the building.
+I called a private HVAC technician I found online, a local, someone who was not affiliated with the building.

 Told him I’d pay whatever he wanted if he could come out that same day to check the vent system in my unit.

 He showed up around noon.
-His name was Paul—young fellow, compact build, smelled like motor oil and mint gum, and looked like a baby duck.
+His name was Paul.
+A young looking fellow, compact build, smelled like motor oil and mint gum, and his face looked like a baby duck.

 He gave the place a quick once-over, then grabbed his tools and a step ladder.